Karlroxas21/Karlroxas21/README.md

 </div>

 ### About Me:
-- I'm a sophomore at National University- Manila taking BSIT-MAA.
+- I am a 2nd year student at National University- Manila taking BSIT-MAA.
 - I want to create my own start up that can help a small group of people.
 - Currently Exploring Web Development
 - Interested in Java, Algorithms and Math(actually I am bad at math but I like it).